 How do you get inspiration for your projects?
 Sometimes I look at the community, especially the featured projects and I see one and think about how I can improve it.
-Other times, an ideas just pops into my mind and I decide to make a project about it!
+Other times, an idea just pops into my mind and I decide to make a project about it!

 Why do you like to code?
 I like to code because when I code I feel like the sky’s the limit.
 I like to use my creativity to create awesome projects!